The Fabulous Furry Freak Brothers: Sports

 The ultra supporters of Serie B Italian football (soccer) team Ternana Calcio, from the Italian Umbrian city of Terni are called "The Freak Brothers".
 Like many Italians ultras, they are linked with the political left.

 Places

 Fat Freddy's Restaurant, in Galway, Ireland, has arcana and other memorabilia relating to the Fabulous Furry Freak Brothers and Fat Freddy's Cat.
 There is also an inn in Olongapo, Philippines, called "The Fabulous Furry Freak Brothers Stagger Inn".

 Science

 At the Le Havre Normandy University, Claire Bowen analysed the timeless appeal and current relevance of the Freak Brothers comics in the American counter-culture of the 1970s.
 Chiara Polli at the University of Messina conducted semiotic studies of a selection of Italian translations of the Freak Brothers Comics, using isotopies as a key tool in the analysis of comics in translation.

+Other

+In 1977 Shelton illustrated the cover of the February issue of High Times magazine.
+The characters would be featured again on cover for the November 1990 issue and in 2022, the magazine released a limited edition merchandise collaboration to honor the 45th anniversary of the 1977 cover.

+In 2024 the cannabis brand Cookies announced a collaboration with The Freak Brothers and that they would release a pre-roll named the "LSD Joint".
+The product featured the logo from the animated series.